Forward Symbolic Execution for Trustworthy Automation of Binary Code Verification: Symbolic Execution

+Second, the concrete execution does not occur as an assumption but is a conjunct of the conclusion instead.
+Therefore, a sound progress structure also guarantees the termination of the concrete execution: the concrete source state must, in a finite number of transitions within $\lbls$, reach a concrete target state that is loosely matched by one of the target states.
+We require $n > 0$ to be able to prove properties for looping code by ensuring progress when the source and target states point to the same label.

+\todo[inline]{RG: The following sentence is obscure.
+AL: I attempted a fix, please check} Unstructured code can be handled well with this soundness definition as arbitrary control flows are contained and abstracted as label sets, which represent code fragments.
+AL{R2.P9p2}{path sets would complicate loop merging, a question might be how much we limit the possibility of precision by ruling out the path detail, but then I think that we are not aiming in capturing the label paths anyways, we have the usual path condition as path representation so to say.
+I am not sure what the intuition of the reviewer is after her}{}{} Note that indirect jumps are already handled by the symbolic semantics, which assumes knowledge about all feasible jump targets and captures those in the symbolic state set of Theorem~\ref{nfm2023:thm:sym_step_sound}.

 A sound progress structure ensures that all matched concrete executions only encounter program labels in $\lbls$ before matching one of the targets $\symb{\state}' \in \HLsymbexecStruct$.
-Therefore, if $\pc{\symb{\state}'} \notin \lbls$ then $\pc{\symb{\state}'}$ is is only encountered once in the end.
-For example, the progress structure from the previous paragraph guarantees that the program counter of the target state 11 is only encountered in the final execution state, because the relation $\transitionsf{\state}{n}{\lbls}{\state'}$ establishes that $\state'$ is reached and no transition is taken from a state pointing to $11 \notin \{10\}$.
-This allows us to establish properties when reaching a certain label of the program for the first time.
-Because the relation $\transitionsf{\state}{n}{\lbls}{\state'}$ is restrictive with respect to its label set, we may add 11 to the label set of the previous progress structure and preserve soundness.
-Because the program counter of the target state is in the label set, concrete execution may go through loosely matching states several times, and thus execute through multiple states with the program counter 11.
+Therefore, if $\pc{\symb{\state}'} \notin \lbls$ then $\pc{\symb{\state}'}$ is only encountered once in the end.
+For example, the progress structure from the previous paragraph guarantees that the program counter of the target state 9 is only encountered in the final execution state, because the relation $\transitionsf{\state}{n}{\lbls}{\state'}$ establishes that $\state'$ is reached and no transition is taken from a state pointing to $9 \notin \{8\}$.
+This allows establishing properties when reaching a certain label of the program for the first time.
+Because AL{R3.S4.1}{}{the}{in Definition~\ref{nfm2023:def:sym_exec_soundness} the label set only appears in the} relation $\transitionsf{\state}{n}{\lbls}{\state'}$ AL{R3.S4.1}{}{appears in the assumption of Definition~\ref{nfm2023:def:sym_exec_soundness} and extending its label set widens the relation, we may add}{, which is under an existential quantifier, extending label sets is permissible.
+We therefore may add} 9 to the label set of the previous progress structure and obtain a sound but weaker progress structure: $\HLsymbexec{\{8,9\}}{(8, \symbbenvinit, T)}{\{(9, \Benvupd{\symbbenvinit}{\registername{R1}}{\Bsymsval'}, T)\}}$.
+In fact, since the program counter of the target state is now in the label set, according to Definition~\ref{nfm2023:def:sym_exec_soundness}, the concrete execution may go through loosely matching states several times, and thus potentially execute instructions 8 and 9 multiple times.